 long-term treatment with inhaled corticosteroids reduces the frequency of COPD

 exacerbations in some people, the long-term risks and whether the benefit is

 worth the risks of long-term treatment is not known.2

 Most doctors recommend that everyone using an inhaler also use a

 spacer .
 Use of a spacer is especially important when

 using an inhaler containing a steroid medicine.
-But you should not use a dry
+But you should not use a spacer with a dry

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.